 In The Sevenwaters Trilogy the heroine is raped by bandits.
 Her six brothers are under an enchantment that allows them to wake up just one day out of the year.
 Unfortunately for the bandits this happens to be that one day...

-In one of Bertram Fox's BDSM stories, The Anniversary Treat, the vengeful lady contrives to have PIV sex with her erstwhile rapist and make it purely painful and degrading for him.
+In one of Bertram Fox's BDSM stories, The Anniversary Treat, the vengeful lady contrives to have vaginal sex with her former rapist and make it purely painful and degrading for him.
 (Ligatures and a prostate vibrator are involved, inter alia.)
 And promises they'll do it lots more.

-Depending on interpretation it is entirely possible this happens in A Song of Ice and Fire.
-Lysa has sex with Littlefinger where he is not in a fit state to give consent and believes she is her sister Catelyn, on at least two occasions: once when Catelyn rejects him and he drinks until he passes out, and the other after his duel with Brandon Stark where he is injured and feverish.
-Lysa appears to think of it as having been consensual, but she's insane; Littlefinger appears to genuinely believe he had sex with Cat on at least one occasion.
-Littlefinger then ends up killing Lysa, which could potentially be seen as this, but his motivation is not made clear.
+This happens in A Song of Ice and Fire.
+Lysa has sex with Petyr Baelish where he is not in a fit state to give consent and believes she is her sister Catelyn, on at least two occasions: once when Catelyn rejects him and he drinks until he passes out, and the other after his duel with Brandon Stark where he is injured and feverish.
+Lysa appears to think of it as having been consensual, but she's insane; Petyr appears to genuinely believe he had sex with Cat on at least one occasion.
+He later ends up killing Lysa, although his motivation is not made clear.

-Another example would be Oberyn Martell, who wanted nothing more than to kill Ser Gregor Clegane, the man who raped and murder his sister Elia at the Sack of King's Landing.
-He eventually exacted his revenge years later, but at the expense of his own life.
+Another example would be Oberyn Martell, who wanted nothing more than to kill Ser Gregor Clegane, the man who raped and murdered his sister Elia at the Sack of King's Landing.
+He eventually exacts his revenge years later, but at the cost of his own life.